 Students who have completed the MSTs in a previous attempt, must contact Neil Marshall to confirm their exemption status.
 Students with a grade of 80% or higher in Math 1P20 must also contact Neil Marshall to confirm their exemption status.
 Absolutely no student is exempt from the MST unless he/she has received explicit permission from Neil Marshall.

 Resources for the Mathematics Skills Tests

-- Mathematics Skills Test Instruction Booklet (Winter 2020)
+- Mathematics Skills Test Instruction Booklet (available mid-August)